The Legend of CVT: A Modeline into the Past

 - On Arch Linux, unlike the blog post you do not need to inject the EDID file into the initramfs; simply placing it in the filesystem is enough.

-- I was able to use an EDID editor (like Windows's CRU) to rip my monitor's native EDID, inject custom resolutions, and export a new EDID binary to use on Linux.
-The new resolutions showed up and worked fine on Plasma Wayland and X11 (though KDE had issues setting up resolutions on Xorg, even when they worked fine through xrandr).
+- I was able to rip my monitor's native EDID (see above), then use an EDID editor (like CRU, wxEDID on Linux, or AW EDID Editor in Wine) to inject custom resolutions and export a new EDID binary to supply to the Linux kernel.
+The new resolutions showed up and worked fine on Plasma Wayland and X11.

 - EDID is complicated, and I found that different OSes actually report different supported resolutions for the same monitor and EDID information.